 The blue station wagon in the photo above has the rear door open to allow air-flow with a (bed) net to deter mosquitoes.
+You can see in the photo that the mosquito net has a circular top but I think a square top would work as well.
 The white campervan has a specialised mosquito net over the open side door.
 They are parked beside an internal road in a roadside free camp.
 During summer in tropical areas of Australia it is too hot to sleep with the doors closed without fan or air-conditioning.

 4WD and All Wheel Drive Vehicles.